kinnara-digital-studio/kecak-workflow/docs/developmentBuildingPlugins.md

 Plugins are a software extensions that add capabilities an app.

--Allow the fuctionality of the system to be extended dynamically.
+- Allow the fuctionality of the system to be extended dynamically.
--Bring about extensibility and adabtability of product features.
+- Bring about extensibility and adabtability of product features.

 Any kind of integration that is not yet available in Kecak Workflow as a standard feature can be accomplished by developing a plugin, without breaking the fundamental core of the product.